milanglacier/yarepl.nvim/README.md

 vim-repeat.

 Flexibility and parallelism are core priorities.
-With yarepl.nvim, you can effortlessly interact with multiple tui-apps through various paradigms:
+With yarepl.nvim, you can effortlessly interact with multiple TUI Apps through various paradigms:

-- Send text from multiple buffers (same or different file types) to a single tui-app.
+- Send text from multiple buffers (same or different file types) to a single TUI App.
-- Send text from a single buffer to multiple tui-apps (same program or different)
+- Send text from a single buffer to multiple TUI Apps (same program or different)
-- Attach a buffer to a dedicated tui-apps
+- Attach a buffer to a dedicated TUI Apps

-\*tui-apps refers to both TUI Apps and REPLs collectively.
+\*: TUI APPs refers to both REPLs and other TUI Apps collectively.

-The plugin features integration with `aider.chat` and the Codex CLI, and provides convenient code cell text object definitions.
+The plugin features integration with `aider.chat` and `OpenAI Codex CLI`, and provides convenient code cell text object definitions.
 Choose your preferred fuzzy finder among `telescope`, `fzf-lua`, or `Snacks.picker` to preview active REPLs.
 These features are available as [extensions](#extensions).